haithcockce/learning-stuff/docs/perf/perf.md

 - These dynamic tracepoints/probes do not have associated actions with them like the static tracepoints do (probing `sched:sched_switch` gets the previous and next tasks for example).
 To get data from them, you will need to pass in options to another `perf record` command.
 - Once a probe point is inserted, then it becomes an event you can monitor on (`perf record -g -e probe:my_cool_probe` for example)
 - **Note** _The remainder of this section requires the debuginfo kernel installed._
+  - On Red Hat Enterprise Linux 7 and below, `debuginfo-install kernel`
+  - On Red Hat Enterprise Linux 8 and above, `dnf debuginfo-install kernel`

 - `perf probe --line <FUNC or FILE>`
   - Lists points in the function or source code where probes can be inserted